-So what is the solution?
-Jesus.
-It’s that simple.
-When our thoughts are fixed on him, it changes our perspective.
-Filtering hurt through Jesus changes the way we interpret it.
+When our thoughts are fixed on the Lord, it changes our perspective.
+Filtering hurt through Him changes the way we interpret it.

-There’s no distinction in this process whether the offence comes from strangers, friends, family, or Christian brothers or sister’s.
-The only hope we have comes from choosing to look past the hurt to the ONLY one who can change the ash of pain into something beautiful.
-Isiah 61:3
+There’s no distinction in this process whether the offence comes from strangers, friends, family, or Christian brothers or sisters.
+The only hope we have of peace comes from choosing to look past the hurt to the ONLY one who can change the ash of pain into something beautiful.